- Individual tax residents

 If for the two previous income years you qualify for two rates, your PIR is the lower rate.

 For example, last year your rate is 17.5%, the previous year's rate is 10.5%, so your PIR is 10.5%.

-From 1 April 2012 you need to include your worldwide income when determining your PIR.
+You need to include your worldwide income for the previous two income years when determining your PIR.
 However, you may choose not to include your worldwide income for either or both of the income years, if you reasonably expect that your taxable income in either of your first two years as a resident will be significantly lower than your total income from all sources for the previous income year(s).

 Two new types of PIE have been introduced that correct this treatment.